 When aggregating asset classes to create a cross-class alpha index, we use equal weights for each asset class.
 We compute the mean return and volatility (using a one-year lookback window) of the positions.
-The 30-day moving average is the ratio of mean return to volatility.
-The data reflect performance after a 100 basis point fee is assessed.
+We chart the index using a 30-day moving average, which captures the ratio of mean return to volatility, after accounting for 100 basis points in fees.